gfxfundamentals/threejsfundamentals/README.md

       // html that appear at the top right
       contribTemplate: 'Thank you <a href="${html_url}"><img src="${avatar_url}"> ${login}</a><br>for <a href="https://github.com/${owner}/${repo}/commits?author=${login}">${contributions} contributions</a>',

+      // translations by id currently used for warning
+      translations: {
+        // Used when some small portion of a larger article is out of date
+        badTranslation: 'Sorry, the translation of this area is out of date. <a href="{{packageJSON.homepage}}/blob/master/{{contentFileName}}">Please consider helping to fix it</a>.',

+        // Used at the top of the article when it needs a new translation.
+        updateNeeded: 'The translation of this article is out of date. <a href="{{packageJSON.homepage}}/blob/master/{{contentFileName}}">Please consider helping to fix it</a>.', },

       // the phrase "Table of Contents"
       toc: "Table of Contents",